containers/podman/docs/podman-create.1.md

 **--network**, **--net**="*bridge*"

 Set the Network mode for the container.
 Invalid if using **--dns**, **--dns-option**, or **--dns-search** with **--network** that is set to 'none' or 'container:<name|id>'.

+Valid values are:

-                'bridge': create a network stack on the default bridge 'none': no networking
+- `bridge`: create a network stack on the default bridge
+- `none`: no networking
-                'container:<name|id>': reuse another container's network stack
+- `container:<name|id>`: reuse another container's network stack
-                'host': use the Podman host network stack.
+- `host`: use the Podman host network stack.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.
-                '<network-name>|<network-id>': connect to a user-defined network, multiple networks should be comma separated 'ns:<path>': path to a network namespace to join 'slirp4netns': use slirp4netns to create a user network stack.
+- `<network-name>|<network-id>`: connect to a user-defined network, multiple networks should be comma separated
+- `ns:<path>`: path to a network namespace to join
+- `slirp4netns`: use slirp4netns to create a user network stack.
 This is the default for rootless containers

 **--network-alias**=*alias*